xubingyue/avocadodb/Documentation/Books/AQL/Functions/Miscellaneous.md

 `DOCUMENT(collection, id) → doc`

 Return the document which is uniquely identified by its *id*.
-ArangoDB will try to find the document using the *_id* value of the document in the specified collection.
+AvocadoDB will try to find the document using the *_id* value of the document in the specified collection.